novellac/novellac.github.io/_pages/about.markdown

 categories: main personal
 ---

 Hi, I'm Novella.
-As a freelance Drupalista, I specialize in small projects and maintenance (SLA) client care.
+As a freelance frontend dev, I specialize in small projects and maintenance (SLA) client care.
 I am available for work remotely, in the greater Detroit area, or as a temporary embedded contractor.

 For larger projects, I work with [Kafei Interactive Inc][kafei].